 Deadline for submission of applications for the LDF 2022 - 2023 has been extended to 5pm on Monday 27 July 2022.

 The Lichfield District Community Safety Partnership was set up as a result of the Crime and Disorder Act in 1998 to bring together responsible bodies (such as the Police, Fire and Rescue Service and local authorities) with other partners to help protect their local communities from crime and disorder.

-The Safer Community Partnership produces a community safety delivery plan, refreshed every year, which sets out our priorities for the district.
-The key priorities for the district for 2021/2022, as identified in the strategic assessment are:
+The Community Safety Partnership produces a community safety delivery plan, refreshed every year, which sets out our priorities for the district.
+The key priorities for the district identified in our delivery plan for 2022/2023, are:

 - Anti-social behaviour (ASB)

 - Violence against women and girls

 All of these priorities are underpinned by the need to support vulnerable people and our commitment to co-ordinate the partnership response to those with a vulnerability.